shaox0a/DCSMExt/README.md

 - `Functions/`: functions used by the main scripts
 - `application_UKpr.R`: script for the UK precipitation data application
 - `simulation.R`: script for a simulation demo
-- `reproduce_prepare.R`: helper script for setting up the software environment required to reproduce the results
+- `reproduce_prepare.R`: a reference script used to test the code on a fresh Windows machine

 Some required datasets and precomputed objects are not included directly in this repository and must be downloaded from Zenodo: